Finnish Border Guard: Organisation

+The Border Guard is a military organisation, subordinate to the Ministry of the Interior in administrative issues and to the president of Finland in issues pertaining to his authority as Commander-in-Chief (e.g. officer promotions).

 Administrative units are responsible for the functions of the Border Guard.

 These administrative units are the Border Guard Headquarters, Southeast Finland, North Karelia, Kainuu and Lapland border guard districts, the Gulf of Finland and West Finland coast guard districts, Air Patrol Squadron and Border and Coast Guard Academy.

-The Border Guards have two readiness units; the 1st Special Intervention Unit, which operates in South-Eastern Finland, and the 5th Special Intervention Unit, who operates in the Gulf of Finland area.
+The Border Guards have two readiness units; the 1st Special Intervention Unit, which operates in South-Eastern Finland, and the 5th Special Intervention Unit, which operates in the Gulf of Finland area.

+The Finnish Border Guard consists of 3,800 active duty personnel.
+Upon mobilization, it would be wholly or partly incorporated into the Finnish Defence Forces and its strength increased with reservists who have served their conscription in the branch.

+The mobilized strength of the Finnish Border Guard is 12,600 servicemen.

+The Finland–Russia border is actively monitored.
+The western sea borders and the western and northern land borders to Sweden and Norway are free to cross under the Nordic passport union, the Border Guard does however maintain personnel in these regions owing to its SAR duties.

+Cooperation

+There is a separate Finnish Customs agency, and immigration is also handled by the Finnish National Police and the Finnish Directorate of Immigration.

+PTR (police, customs and border guard) co-operation is well-developed and allows the authorities to conduct each other's duties if necessary.

 Training

 The basic training of border guard personnel is based in Imatra, while the sea training for coast guards is based in Turku.